njayp/icarus/BLOG.md

 ### Ingress

-Instead of a traditional ingress, I decided to use Cloudflare Tunnel, as Cloudflare would shield my site from common internet woes, and make my hosting cheaper.
+Instead of a traditional ingress, I decided to use Cloudflare Tunnel, as Cloudflare shields against common internet woes.
+It also removes the burden of a dedicated IP address.
 Also, it's managed, it's easy, it's FREE.
 This is a good [tutorial](https://developers.cloudflare.com/cloudflare-one/tutorials/many-cfd-one-tunnel/).
 I purchased my domain name through Cloudflare for easy integration.

 ### Routing